Can a Buyer Back Out of a Deal If the Value of the Purchased Property Declines Because of Covid19?

 - Whether a seller can disallow an inspection due to social-distancing concerns;

-These are just some of the legal issues that sellers, buyers, and realtors, may need to address.
+These are just some of the legal issues that sellers, buyers, and realtors, may soon be facing.

 Denial of Inspection by Seller

 Most often an Agreement of Purchase and Sale starts off as a conditional offer, with various terms and conditions to protect the various parties to the transaction.
 These conditions will have a deadline by which they must be completed, after which the deal is said to be ‘firm’ and all parties are expected to fulfil their obligations to each other.
 One of the most common conditions involves a home inspection which will typically state, “This Agreement of Purchase and Sale is conditional upon the Buyer obtaining a report, satisfactory to the Buyer in the Buyer’s sole discretion. “ Included in the condition is usually a provision that will state that the seller agrees to provide reasonable access to the property for the purpose of allowing the Buyer, or the Buyer’s home inspector, to conduct such an inspection.
 Finally, the clause will end with a provision stating that the condition is included for the benefit of the Buyer and may be waived at the Buyer’s sole option.

 So, if a Seller agrees to such a condition, then subsequently refuses to allow the Buyer, or the Buyer’s home inspector, to conduct such an inspection, within the window of time provided in the condition, the Buyer would be in a position to choose whether or not waive the condition.

 If the Buyer chooses to waive then the sale may proceed, but of the Buyer refuses to waive the condition, then the Buyer has a reason to walk away from the sale without penalty and any deposits paid by the Buyer will be returned.